 Welcome to my unique darts history website which was originally created in 1999 and substantially upgraded in 2019/20 I add articles to the site as often as I am able.

-For those visiting for the first time ever, my name is Dr. Patrick Chaplin, I live in the UK with my wife Maureen and now spend most of my waking hours researching darts.
+For those visiting for the first time ever, my name is Dr. Patrick Chaplin, I live in the UK with my wife Maureen.
 I was born in 1950 and threw my first darts at a fairground when I was seven years old.
 From the age of twelve I started to try and play darts properly.
 Between 1976 and 1990 I played for local pub teams both in league play and in out-of-season friendly matches and even won a few in-house trophies.

-One day my best friend, Colin Barrell, whilst reading an historical snippet, turned to me and said, “What’s the real history of darts Pat?”
+One day my best friend, Colin Barrell, whilst reading an historical snippet I had written, turned to me and said, “What’s the real history of darts Pat?”
 I replied, “Give me a couple of weeks and I’ll tell you.”

 That was back in 1985 and I’m still researching!

 In December 2006, after more than ten years part-time, self-funded research I was awarded a PhD by the Anglia Ruskin University, Cambridge.
 I am, therefore, a real ‘DOCTOR of DARTS.’
 However, that sounds a bit pretentious, so ‘Patrick’ or ‘Pat’ will do if you ever contact me.
 (For full details of the road to my PhD please Click Here).

 The book based upon that research entitled Darts in England 1900-1939 – A social history was published by the prestigious Manchester University Press in 2009 with a paperback version following in 2012.